 Like we said at the introduction, it’s not to imply one way is better.
 It’s just that if you’re an amazing teacher for a young learner you’ll need to practice toning it down for older students.

-Props should be used to demonstrate concepts with students and to make class more fun.
-With the online space, the use of teaching props is always essential.
 There is no one prop you should have or use but we do have our suggestions (whiteboards, stuffed animals, things of different colors, letters).

 Have your energy level match or be slightly higher than theirs

 With young learners, their energy level is almost always quite high and it’s what makes teaching children so difficult.
 But with students who are slightly older you’ll want to be observant and be a step above their energy level.

 You could very well have a 12 year old boy or girl who demonstrate a level of maturity not found with an 8 year old.
 As such, you want to match their level or be slightly higher.